openpbs/openpbs/test/fw/doc/howtotest.rst

   Tests that inherit from PBSTestSuite inherit a method called ``skipOnCray`` that is used to skip tests on Cray platform.

+.. topic:: skipOnShasta:

+  Tests that inherit from PBSTestSuite inherit a method called ``skipOnShasta`` that is used to skip tests on Cray Shasta platform.

 How to add a new attribute to the library
 -----------------------------------------